“One of the best summer seminars I’ve experienced from any organization!”

 “The program was excellent, and it was a tremendous learning experience for me.”

-Welcome to Hoover Dam and the Shaping of the American West, a National Endowment for the Humanities Summer Institute for college and university faculty.
+Welcome to Hoover Dam and the Shaping of the American West, a National Endowment for the Humanities Summer Institute.
 We are excited to present this program, which examines issues in early 20th century America through the lens of the construction of Hoover Dam.

 Hoover Dam is undoubtedly an icon of American engineering, an enduring symbol of modernism, and a memorial to those Americans who overcame one of the most inhospitable environments on earth to ensure its construction.
 Even before its completion, Hoover Dam was destined for renown.
 In the years and decades before the first blasts of dynamite began to reshape the walls of Black Canyon in preparation for what was to become the largest dam in the world, those who championed the project declared it a sublime tribute to American technological progress and a symbol of American ingenuity and pride.